apicco/myscitech.blog/_posts/2023-06-09-Export-images-with-frame-in-Capture-One.markdown

 ```
 /opt/homebrew/bin/mogrify -bordercolor white -border x180 $1
 ```
-The border size rationale will be evident in the set-up of the Export Recipes in [Capture One][caputer-one].
+The border size rationale will be evident in the set-up of the Export Recipes in [Capture One][capture-one].

 # Automator app